ruben2020/codequery/README.md

 * Tell your friends, propose it on StackOverflow, write about it, tweet it
 * Fix bugs (see Issues tab)
 * Update translations (Deutsch, Francais, Japanese etc.)
-* Port to MacOS or other platforms
+* Port to other platforms
 * Write plugins for Vim, emacs, eclipse, Notepad++ etc.
 * Write a web-based interface to CodeQuery's database
 * Add support for other languages e.g. Javascript